matrix-io/MATRIX-TV-Remote/README.md

 <b>4.
 Start the server</b>
-  - cd inside the folder you made and use ./node app<br>
+  - cd inside the folder you made and use: node app<br>

 <b>5.
 Connect to the website</b>
 - http://MATRIX_IP:PORT/ <br>